• Nav Social Menu

 Pumpkin Bundt Cake

-Filed Under: COOK, Desserts, Thanksgiving Tagged With: baking, dessert, dinner, holiday, recipe, Thanksgiving
+Filed Under: Desserts, COOK, Thanksgiving Tagged With: baking, dessert, dinner, holiday, recipe, Thanksgiving

 This Pumpkin Bundt Cake was a huge hit the first time I served it and it has been frequently requested since then.
 The cake alone is amazing but I think garnishing it with this pumpkin seed brittle takes it right over the top!